cyroxx/SAR-Client/README.md

 Run `npm run electron` to build angular and electron application.

 Run `ng serve` inside the src/ directory to build and serve the angular application.

+## Services
+If you want to use the services you also need to update the script/services/config.js with your couchDB remote and login data.

+If you want to use the create_user.js service, please modify the script/_security-docs/_security-couchdb.json and insert your couchDB admin there.

 ## Contributing